entiendoNull/expo-modules-london-2025-workshop/module-1.md

 />
 ```

+> [!NOTE]
+>
-> ✨ **Try it:** Save your changes and check your app.
+> 👀 **Try it:** Save your changes and check your app.
 You should see the Expo website loaded inside a WebView component in the center of your screen.
 Check your console/logs - you should see "loaded" printed when the page > finishes loading.
 >
-> **Try changing the `url` prop** to a different website (like `"https://reactnative.dev"`) and save.
+> 👀 **Try changing the `url` prop** to a different website (like `"https://reactnative.dev"`) and save.
 The WebView should update to show the new site.

 <details>
 <summary>Full solution</summary>